web-tiki/picture-builder/README.md

 # picture-builder
-Joomla plugin to generate thumbnails and output a picture element for responsive images
+Joomla! plugin to generate thumbnails and output a picture element for responsive images